1924 Grand Prix season: 1924 Targa Florio

+1924 Indianapolis 500

-The majority of entries in the Indianapolis 500 were driving the nimble, fast Miller 122.
+The majority of entries in the 1924 Indianapolis 500 were driving the nimble, fast Miller 122.
 Harry Miller had his own two-car team with drivers Bennett Hill and Jules Ellingboe.
 Cliff Durant's five-car team included Harry Hartz and Eddie Hearne.
 Two-time winner Tommy Milton had his own team, as did Grand Prix winner Jimmy Murphy and former AAA champion Earl Cooper.

 The stiffest competition would be from Fred Duesenberg.
 He fitted superchargers to three of his cars, driven by Joe Boyer, L. L. Corum and rookie Ernie Ansterburg, while Peter DePaolo, nephew and former riding mechanic of Ralph DePalma, ran the fourth, unblown, car.
 The other entrants included Ora Haibe with his privateer Mercedes, and the Barber-Warnock team running three Frontenac-Fords.
 Their drivers included Englishman Alfred Moss, father of future racing great Stirling Moss.
 This year riding mechanics were optional, however, no drivers utilised them.

 Murphy was fastest qualifier and shared the front row with Hartz and Milton.
 Boyer was the best Duesenberg, starting fifth on the second row, and bolted straight to the front.
 Then on the second lap, his teammate Ansterburg went crashed into the wall and Boyer's supercharger gave out.
 This left Murphy leading the Millers of Cooper, Hill and Hartz, then Corum's Duesenberg.
 He and Cooper fought for the lead for most of the race.

 Meanwhile, Corum brought his car in for a pitstop on lap 111.
 Fred Duesenberg put Boyer, his top driver, in the car telling him to push hard, while Corum in turn took over Boyer's delayed car.
 Boyer soon overtook Hartz and Hill to get up to third.
 As the leading pair's tyres wore out, he managed to haul them in and take the lead with 24 laps to go.
 He won by just under ninety seconds from Cooper with Murphy coming home in third.
 Corum was the first winner who was a starting driver, but not racing his car at the end after an intervening relief driver had assisted.
 Corum and Boyer were therefore announced as the first co-winners of the Indianapolis 500.
 Their race was done at a record speed of 98.2 mph and the first win for Duesenberg who had competed since the second race in 1912.

 From six starts, Jimmy Murphy got three wins and a third, to comfortably win the 9-race AAA season from Earl Cooper and Bennett Hill.